drakkan/sftpgo/examples/quotascan/README.md

 A quota scan updates the number of files and their total size for the specified user and the virtual folders, if any, included in his quota.

 If you want to track quotas, a scheduled quota scan is recommended.
-You could use this example as a starting point.
+You can use this example as a starting point.

 The script is written in Python and has the following requirements: